-INFORMATION REQUIREMENT Requirements based on the Civil Aviation Act 2023 and other information required by the Ministry of Transport OPERATOR Page references and comments MINISTRY OF TRANSPORT Review & Comments (for MoT internal use) 2(f) No more than 35% in total is owned by foreign airlines or foreign airline interests.
+INFO RMATION REQUIREMENT OPERATOR Requirements based on the Civil Aviation Act 2023 and other information required by the Ministry of Transport Page references and comments MINISTRY OF TRANSPORT Review & Comments (for MoT internal use) 2(e) No more than 25% of the airline is owned by a single foreign airline, or foreign airline interest.
+[Please provide evidence/affidavits] 2(f) No more than 35% in total is owned by foreign airlines or foreign airline interests.
 [Please provide evidence/affidavits] 2(g) If arrangements relating to the operation of the service would, in effect, give control of the airline to a foreign interest, this has been declared in affidavits.
 [Please provide affidavits] 2(h) Proof of qualification as a New Zealand airline.
 [Please provide evidence/affidavits] 3.
 Proof of safety and security certification 3(a) The applicant must provide an air operator certificate issued by the Civil Aviation Authority.
 Airlines that intend to code-share, and not operate their own aircraft, do not need a certificate.
 [Please provide evidence] 4.
-Proof of insurance 4(a) The applicant must provide proof of insurance.
+Proof of insurance · 4(a) The applicant must provide proof of insurance.
 The insurance must cover any liability that may arise out of or in connection with the operation of the services in respect of death or bodily injury, or of property damage.
 [Please provide evidence] 5.
 Financial ability and experience 5(a) Assurances that the airline has the financial ability to carry out the proposed service and be likely to do so satisfactorily.
 [Please provide evidence] 5(b) A business plan for the airline that sets out its objectives and the resources available to achieve it, including the airline's: [Please provide evidence] 5(b) (i) Total amount of paid-up capital at the time it is expected to start services.
 [Please provide evidence] 5(b) (ii) Any banking accommodation arranged.
 [Please provide evidence] 5(b) (iii) Any planned capital-raising programmes.
-[Please provide evidence] 5(c) A budgeted statement of the airline's financial performance for the first year of operation in table format showing income and expenditure levels itemised by major [Please provide evidence]
+[Please provide evidence]